MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/routes/local-insights-data.md

 # Local Insights Data

-Description of a successful l[Local Insights](local-insights.md) request.
+Description of a successful [Local Insights](local-insights.md) request.
 Please see [Type Identifiers](../common-parameters-and-types/type-identifiers/index.md) for a list of business types.

 ## `LocalInsightsResponse`